-Throughout 2024 I've been keeping you up to date about Golden Code's awesome looking Danmaku shooter of 'Hyperborea'.
+Throughout 2024 I've been keeping you up to date about Golden Code's awesome looking Danmaku shooter of 'MEGA MILV'.
 A game that doesn't just feature decent graphics, but more bullets and lasers than you can handle all running on a stock A1200 or above.
-Well if you're interested in the latest developments of this upcoming Amiga game which was formerly known as 'Hyperborea' and now known as 'MILV', then provided below is the very latest footage from an actual Amiga showing the game in action.
+As in the words of the creator "Real bullet hell on a stock Amiga 1200!
+304 x 256 PAL 50 Hz, 2p simultan mode, hundreds of bullets!"
+Well if you're interested in any developments of this upcoming Amiga game, then provided below is latest footage from a real Amiga which was also shown at the recent Amiga 40 event.

 The Team: